akashaga09/ENPM-Project3-Phase3-4/README.md

 The inputs are co-ordinates of start point, the initial orientation, the goal point, the clearance value and the left and right wheel RPMs.
 The inputs for video 1 are (-4,4,0) as start point and goal point as (0,-3).
 The inputs for video 2 are (-4,4,0) as start point and goal point as (4,2).
+The output obstacle map appears on the scree.
+Start the simulation in vrep and close the obstacle map figure.
+The turtlebot starts moving from the start point to the goal point.

 # Output
 The program will display the shortest path after it is found.